 Nominations will be reviewed and selected by the Faculty Community Relations Committee members.

-Award winners will be announced at the 2019 Fall Faculty Meeting
+Award winners are normally announced at the 2021 Fall All School Meeting.

 |2017 Winner||Anna Maria V. Storniolo, M.D., Professor of Clinical Medicine|

 |2016 Winner||Dan P. O’Donnell, M.D., Associate Professor of Clinical Emergency Medicine|

 |2015 Winner||Nancy L. Swigonski, M.D., Professor, School of Public Health, Professor of Pediatrics|